-The commission
+The Commission

 The former Minister of Local Government, Hon Nanaia Mahuta, replaced the mayor and councillors with four commissioners from 9 February 2021 and reappointed those same commissioners from 26 April 2022 to July 2024.
-The councillors still held office during that time but could not act and did not receive any remuneration.
 The Commission was appointed to make good decisions on behalf of our city and its residents, primarily through the development of long-term plans that address the longstanding underinvestment in much-needed infrastructure, and consulting on those plans with our community.
 The Commission had the powers and duties to perform all the governance functions of Tauranga City Council.
 Collectively, the commissioners brought skills in the fields of governance, infrastructure, and strategic and financial planning to their roles.